 - Preserving: Keep what is already working.
 Not messing up a good thing.

 - Eliminating: Sacrifice something we like or are good at, to have something better in the future (this is difficult to do).

 - This reminds me of the 80/20 rule (The One Thing), stop doing some ‘good’ things, so you can have the time to do ‘great’ things.

-- Accepting: Accept the reality.
+- Accepting: Accept reality.
 Don’t do wishful thinking.

 How do we get to change?
 By trying.

-One of the most import (and again, difficult) things about change is that you need to follow-up.
+One of the most important (and again, difficult) things about change is that you need to follow-up.
 One excellent way of doing that is by asking active questions.